howest-mct/2023-2024-projectone-ctai-sirbucezar/Docs/Feedforward.md

 **27 May**
 - Finalized the life-scaled 3D design on Tinkercad
-- Started creating the illustrator files for the CNC machine.
+- Started creating the .svg illustrator files for the CNC machine.

+**31 May**
+- Placed the order for all the electronic components needed.